mstksg/advent-of-code-2020/README.md

 ghci> testSolution_   $ solSpec 'day02a   -- run solution against test suite
 ghci> viewPrompt_     $ solSpec 'day02a   -- view the prompt for a part
-ghci> waitForPrompt_  $ solSpec 'day02a   -- count down to the prompt for a part ghci> submitSolution_ $ solSpec 'day02a   -- submit a solution
+ghci> waitForPrompt_  $ solSpec 'day02a   -- count down to the prompt for a part ghci> submitSolution_ $ solSpec 'day02a   -- submit a solution, and retry after cooldown automatically
 ```

 These are loaded with session key stored in the configuration file (see next